Sina30/gilded_useitems/README.md

 # RedM resource for VORP framework.
-The Best Framework.

 - This script allows you to open items in your inventory to give you something else